 The Independent Consultant assumed B-rated corporate debt in assessing the appropriate debt cost because publicly traded IPPs generally exhibit ratings below investment grade and in consideration of the relative risk attendant to pursuing a non-recourse, stand-alone financing approach for project development.
 In selecting a 6.7% COD value, the Independent Consultant recognized that debt costs for generic B-rated corporate debt would likely decline over time as the financial markets continued to settle in response to the ongoing COVID-19 pandemic.
 The Independent Consultant, however, recommended a COD value slightly above generic debt ratings in recognition of the fact that: (1) IPPs tend to experience debt costs that somewhat exceed contemporaneous debt cost indices; (2) merchant investment in a new peaking plant in New York faces higher financial risks; and (3) securing debt financing for a merchant peaking plant may impose certain costs not expressly quantified, such as the potential need to execute financial hedges.
+In a such as the potential need to

 The proposed ROE and COD values fall within the range of reasonable assumptions identified by the Independent Consultant.
-The Independent Consultant fully evaluated relevant
+The Independent Consultant fully evaluated relevant data and information in developing the recommended values and fully supported the values selected based on the assessment undertaken.

-&lt;sup>113 IPPNY Protest at 17-19; and CPV Protest at 24-26.
+113 IPPNY Protest at 17-19; and CPV Protest at 24-26.

-$^{114}$ 2021-2025 DCR Filing at 49-50; and AG Affidavit at $\P$ 74-75.
+$^{^{115}}$ 2021-2025 DCR Filing at 49-50; and AG Affidavit at ¶ 75.